mm3141/GameOverlay/README.md

 - If your MR or idea is rejected feel free to create a branch or fork this tool and do whatever you want.

+- Only I will release the GH tool to OC website or discord thread.